Stein Variational Uncertainty-Adaptive Model Predictive Control: Results

 \subsubsection{Results}

-We demonstrate the outcome of our Stein variational uncertainty-adaptive approach in the example trajectory in Fig. \ref{fig:cartpole_example_traj}.
-To achieve successful task completion, the cartpole first exhibits exploratory behaviors through oscillatory motions in order for SVGD to converge sufficiently to an approximate posterior of the target.
-The cartpole then subsequently stabilizes the pole towards the desired goal state.
-Results across all $32$ trials are reported in Table \ref{tab:control_results}.
+Fig.~\ref{fig:cartpole_example_traj} shows an example trajectory of a cartpole exploiting oscillatory motions until SVGD converges to an approximate posterior of the target to robustly stabilize the pole to the goal state.
+Results across all $32$ trials are reported in Table~\ref{tab:control_results}.